top of page

 Clippers forward P.J.
 Tucker expressed his annoyance with fans who have spewed vitriol and negative remarks from their seats due to the recent spike in sports betting.

-“It’s getting outrageous, it’s getting kinda crazy,” said Tucker.
+“It’s getting outrageous, it’s getting kinda crazy,” Tucker said.
 “Even in the arenas, hearing fans yelling at guys about their bets—it’s unreal.
 It’s a problem.
 I think it’s something that's got to be addressed.”

 Boston Celtics superstar Jayson Tatum reiterated a sentiment similar to Tucker's.
 He says social media remarks about fans' bets make him feel guilty if they lose money because of his bad performance.

-“You see people on Twitter, you know, fans going back and forth with players on Twitter about how you lost their money,” Said Tatum.
+“You see people on Twitter, you know, fans going back and forth with players on Twitter about how you lost their money,” Tatum said.
 “I guess it’s kind of funny.
 I don’t know.
 I guess I do feel bad when I don’t hit people’s parlays.
 I don’t want them to lose money.
 But, you know, I just go out there and try to play the game.”

 Players deal with enough pressure trying to satisfy their front office while performing on the world stage and maintaining a certain talent level for a new contract.
 It’s highly detrimental to an athlete’s mental state to add on the thought of someone betting their hard-earned money on your performance, which can be outstanding or terrible on any given night.
 It will only worsen as the postseason arrives and the stakes rise with massive underdogs playing huge favorites.